ansible-collections/Datadog/README.md

 # Datadog Collection

 This repository contains the ``datadog.dd`` Ansible Collection.
-This collection only contains the Ansible Datadog Role at the moment but will be used to add more datadog features.
+This collection only contains the Ansible Datadog Role at the moment.
 This role can be access through ``datadog.dd.agent`` allowing to install and configure the Datadog Agent and integrations.
 By default the agent v7 is installed.

 ## Setup